Clean Concrete: Making the Building Blocks of Society Sustainable

 - Local impacts: During the limestone calcination process, cement kiln dust (CKD) is released .
 When not collected properly, CKD can pollute water, soil and air .
 It can also cause skin burns, eye damage, and even respiratory irritation or cancer because it is small enough to be inhaled .

-- Regional impacts: During cement manufacture, the burning of fuel emits sulfuric acid (SO₂) and nitrogen oxides (NOx) , both major contributors to acid rain .
+- Regional impacts: During cement manufacture, the burning of fuel emits sulfur dioxide (SO₂) and nitrogen oxides (NOx) , both major contributors to acid rain .

 - Global impacts: On a global average, the production of 1 kg of cement generates approximately 0.81 kg of CO₂ .